QuantEcon/lecture-python-intro/lectures/intro_supply_demand.md

 Throughout the lecture, we focus on models with one good and one price.

 In a {doc}`subsequent lecture <supply_demand_multiple_goods>` we will investigate settings with many goods.

+### Why does this model matter?

+In the 15th, 16th, 17th and 18th centuries, mercantilist ideas held sway among most rulers of European countries.

+Exports were regarded as good because they brought in bullion (gold flowed into the country).

+Imports were regarded as bad because bullion was required to pay for them (gold flowed out).

+This [zero-sum](https://en.wikipedia.org/wiki/Zero-sum_game) view of economics was eventually overturned by the work of the classical economists such as [Adam Smith](https://en.wikipedia.org/wiki/Adam_Smith) and [David Ricado](https://en.wikipedia.org/wiki/David_Ricardo), who showed how freeing domestic and international trade can enhance welfare.

+There are many different expressions of this idea in economics.

+This lecture dicusses one of the simplest: how free adjustment of prices can maximize a measure of social welfare in the market for a single good.

+### Topics and infrastructure

 Key infrastructure concepts that we'll encounter in this lecture are